 Confirmation of Call: If you believe that you are being called into the pastorate, it will be important for you to have confirmation of that call from the people closest to you.

 Family: If your spouse does not support your decision to pursue ordained ministry, perhaps you should reconsider your calling.
 Talk openly with her to find out why she does not want you to become a pastor.
 Pray together and let the Lord speak to your hearts.
-Talk to a pastor or other mentor you respect to get input regarding your particular familial situation.
-If members of your extended family offer resistance to the idea of you pursuing ordained ministry, consider their opinion but make sure to speak to other Christian mentors whose advice you value.
+Talk to a pastor or another mentor you respect for input regarding your particular familial situation.
+If members of your extended family offer resistance to the idea of you pursuing ordained ministry, consider their opinion but be sure to speak to other Christian mentors whose advice you value.
 While your family’s input is valuable and should be considered in this process, your goal is, ultimately, service to the church.
 For that reason, the counsel of spiritual leaders, particularly your pastor, will be especially important.

 Mentors: Your pastor, elders, members of your presbytery, and other respected, mature Christians will have much insight to share with you, not only about the demands of being an ordained minister, but also about your preparedness for pursuing ministry.
 Consider the external call of the church to have priority in confirming (or questioning) your pursuit of ordained ministry.